-4 The cut-off age of 18 (children under the age of 19) is the age legislated in British Columbia (Child Family and Community Service Act, 1996).
-Direct comparisons with the CIS-2008 report should not be made, as the cut-off age is 15 (children under the age of 16) All calculations were based on the child population estimates from the 2006 census provided by Custom Services Section, Advisory Services, Statistics Canada Ontario Regional Office.
+The cut-off age of 15 (children under the age of 16) was selected because the mandate to investigate in Ontario is for children 15 and under.
+All calculations were based on the child population estimates from the 2006 census provided by Custom Services Section, Advisory Services, Statistics Canada Ontario Regional Office.

-TABLE 3-1: Number and Incidence of Child Maltreatment Investigations in 1998, and Child Maltreatment Investigations and Risk of Future Maltreatment Investigations in British Columbia in 2008
+FIGURE 3-1: Number of Child Maltreatment Investigations and Risk of Future Maltreatment Investigations in Ontario in 1998, 2003 and 2008